quangmnh/yugioh-combo-planner/README.md

 Combo planner for Yu-gi-oh!
 Trading Card Came, has card search can drag-n-drop cards for saving combo, into the browser cache maybe, haven't even started the project yet.

 # Why this?
- Since the Master duel came out, I got the urge to try hard and be a pro duelist this time.
+ Since Master Duel came out, I got the urge to try hard and be a pro duelist this time.
 But I sucked and couldn't memorize a single combo except normal summon Aleister.

  This shitty web app can do it for me, taking note of of combos and specific ways to cycle and get rid of opp's annoying cards is nice, i think (especially the f'king *golden retard lord*, or that *p'ssy striker chick*).